 Disadvantages.
 Not all patients or procedures can be done as outpatient surgery.

 Retail store sites

 These are small medical offices within some large retail pharmacies.
 The health care providers are usually nurse practitioners or physician assistants.

-Advantages: Because the office is located in a store setting, you can shop for medicines or other items while you wait.
-Prices are usually clearly posted, so you know upfront what any charges will be.
+Advantages.
+Because the office is located in a store setting, you can shop for medicines or other items while you wait.
+Prices are usually clearly posted.
+This way you know upfront what any charges will be.

-Disadvantages: These sites do not have doctors and only limited equipment.
-Because the offices are within pharmacies, the only treatment available may be medications, even when there are other options.
+Disadvantages.
+These sites do not have health care providers and only limited equipment.
+Because the offices are within pharmacies, the only treatment available may be medications, even when there are other choices.